 Foreign Exchange Rates

-A special challenge with global plans are the foreign exchange rates.
+A special challenge with global plans is the foreign exchange rates.
 You will need to have a policy that is clear on what rates will be used for:

 - Converting contributions